 If you only have 30 minutes to allot towards your team building activity this month, then plan something quick and easy, like a virtual scavenger hunt

 We’ll get into some great virtual team building options in just a bit.
-But as you can see, the sky's the limit when it comes to choosing team bonding activities. 🌠
+But as you can see, the sky's the limit when it comes to choosing team activities. 🌠

 Realistically, the most everyone will need for a virtual team activity is…